atothek1/monorepo-setup/README.md

 * backoffice

 ### libs
 A library(lib) package is a scoped set of functionality.
 A library can use other libraries but it can NOT use modules or applications.

 Examples:
+* auth
 * utils
 * components
 * services